-My friend Meredith and I caught some Mexican tourists feeding the raccoons on the mountain last summer.
+I saw some Mexican tourists feeding the raccoons on Mount Royal last summer.
 It’s illegal to do so.
-And there are DON’T FEED THE RACCOONS signs all over the place.
+And there are “Don’t Feed the Raccoons” signs all over the place.
 But most people ignore the law.
 Including the police.
 So far as I can tell, they rarely, if ever, enforce it.
 A police cruiser passed right by the lookout point while we were there.
 Slowly.
 The cops saw the tourists feeding the raccoons and they did absolutely nothing.
 Nobody got a ticket.
 Not even a finger-wag or a frown.
 The officer in the passenger seat stared right at them.
 And smiled.
 Which is as it should be: because it was beautiful and awesome.
 Of course I’ve heard all of the arguments about why we shouldn’t feed the raccoons.
 And yet I find myself strangely unconvinced.

-There’s something deeply hypocritical about this whole DON’T FEED THE RACCOONS thing.
+There’s something deeply hypocritical about this whole “Don’t Feed the Raccoons” thing.
 How can you take away 99% of a creature’s habitat and then piously declare that they shouldn’t eat human food?
-As Yuval Harari rightly observes in Homo Deus (2017): “The world is populated mainly by humans and their domesticated animals.
+As Yuval Noah Harari rightly observes in Homo Deus (2017): “The world is populated mainly by humans and their domesticated animals.
 How many wolves live today in Germany, the land of the Grimm brothers, Little Red Riding Hood and the Big Bad Wolf?
-Less than a hundred.
-(And even these are mostly Polish wolves that stole over the border in recent years.)
+Less than a hundred. . . .
 In contrast, Germany is home to 5 million domesticated dogs.
 Altogether about 200,000 wild wolves still roam the earth, but there are more than 400 million domesticated dogs.
 The world contains 40,000 lions compared to 600 million house cats; 900,000 African buffalo versus 1.5 billion domesticated cows; 50 million penguins and 20 billion chickens.
-Since 1970, despite growing ecological awareness, wildlife populations have halved (not that they were prospering in 1970).
+Since 1970, despite growing ecological awareness, wildlife populations have halved . . . .
 In 1980 there were 2 billion wild birds in Europe.
 In 2009 only 1.6 billion were left.
 In the same year, Europeans raised 1.9 billion chickens for meat and eggs.
 At present, more than 90 per cent of the large animals of the world (i.e. those weighing more than a few kilograms) are either humans or domesticated animals.”

 We’re a part of nature; we’re not outside of it.
 That’s clear to these raccoons.
 And it’s clear to the ecstatic children who feed them.
 But it doesn’t seem to be clear to many of those who fancy themselves nature-loving Friends of the Mountain.
 There’s no way to put this genie back in that bottle: raccoons are in a symbiotic relationship with us.
 Have been for years.
 To pretend they’re not, and try to erect these imaginary walls between their world and ours, is about as silly and impractical as Trump’s proposed Mexican wall.

 People who say the raccoons on the mountain are nothing but a nuisance remind me of those who used to say that buskers and street artists were nothing but a nuisance.
-Look on YouTube!
-Look on Facebook!
+Look on YouTube, Facebook, and Instagram.
 Tourists love our raccoons.
-Big time!
 If Mount Royal is a restaurant that specializes in trilliums, tank-tops, and Tam-Tams, our friendly raccoons are the dapper hosts and gregarious hostesses who greet our guests with smiling eyes and outstretched hands, as if to say: “Bonjour Monsieur, Bonjour Madame.
 Follow me, if you please.
 We have a lovely view waiting for you right over here.”

 We’re brought up to view the living things around us the way the slaveholders of old viewed the living things on their plantations.
 We’re taught that the value of the plants and animals in our midst is solely dependent upon whether or not they’re useful to us.
 This instrumental perspective has been key to our success as a species, but it’s come at a cost.
 Our children and grandchildren aren’t just inheriting a shitload of environmental problems from us; they’re inheriting a way of seeing that’s a recipe for alienation from Nature, from Place, and, ultimately, from themselves.